Self-Monitoring, Analysis and Reporting Technology

-When S.M.A.R.T. data indicates a possible imminent drive failure, software running on the host system may notify the user so preventive action can be taken to prevent data loss, and the failing drive can be replaced and data integrity maintained.
+When S.M.A.R.T. data indicates a possible imminent drive failure, software running on the host system may notify the user so action can be taken to prevent data loss, and the failing drive can be replaced without any loss of data.

 Background

-Hard disk and other storage drives are subject to failures (see hard disk drive failure) which can be classified within two basic classes:
+Hard disk and other storage drives are subject to failures (see hard disk drive failure) which can be classified into two basic classes: